 The fact is that future workplaces are present now, with five major changes defining a new way to work.

 1. A Heavier Reliance on Remote Working

-Remote work is not for everyone — some people thrive in social settings with real-world interactions, and they rely on office environments to provide that sense of community.
+Remote work is not for everyone — some people thrive in social settings with real-world interactions, and they rely on a hybrid workplace to provide that sense of community.